-We've rebranded!
 Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

-Impulse items: Tips & Tricks
+Cross-sells: Tips & Tricks

-Impulse items: Tips & Tricks
+Cross-sells: Tips & Tricks

 From talking with both online and brick-and-mortar retailers, successfully encouraging impulse buying comes down to a few main factors: